dotnet/csharplang/spec/lexical-structure.md

 ### Operators and punctuators

 There are several kinds of operators and punctuators.
-Operators are used in expressions to describe operations involving one or more operands. [*Example*: The expression a + b uses the + operator to add the two operands a and b. *end example*] Punctuators are for grouping and separating.
+Operators are used in expressions to describe operations involving one or more operands. [*Example*: The expression `a + b` uses the `+` operator to add the two operands `a` and `b`. *end example*] Punctuators are for grouping and separating.

 ```ANTLR
 (#Grammar_operator_or_punctuator)